Starting date: January 2021

 Within this context, HorM will:

-- study the association between hormones, inflammation, metabolic imbalance, and cancer, with a particular focus on cancers of the breast, endometrium, ovary, and thyroid;
+- study the association between hormones, inflammation, metabolic imbalance, and cancer, with a focus on cancers of the breast, endometrium, ovary, and thyroid;

-- investigate the role of biomarkers in mediating lifestyle–cancer associations to identify candidate mechanisms of cancer development; and
+- investigate the role of biomarkers in mediating lifestyle–cancer associations to identify candidate mechanisms of cancer development;

 Currently, key activities of HorM focus on measuring hormones, inflammatory factors, fatty acids, and endogenous metabolites (targeted metabolomics), analysed by a variety of assays, such as immunoassays, gas chromatograms (GC), and liquid chromatography–mass spectrometry (LC-MS), in samples from large-scale epidemiological studies.
-Recently, a proteomics platform via multiplexed assays was also integrated (in collaboration with GEM).
+Recently, a proteomics platform via multiplexed assays was also integrated (in collaboration with EPR).

 Technological development is also a major focus of HorM and is crucial to support evolving research.